ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 [ ] You should catch all exceptions raised by the methods/functions you call. {{ selected: No, you should only catch an exception if you know what you will do with it. }}

 [x] If an exception is raised all the way to the “top” of a program (e.g., its event loop), you should typically log that exception, and then decide if the program will halt or continue.

+#### Lab: Handling Errors

+ 🧪 LAB: Please try lab [handling-errors](https://best.openssf.org/labs/handing-errors.html), which lets you experiment in how to counter an OS shell (injection) vulnerability.
+Labs are optional, but we encourage you to try them.

 ### Logging